>

 # Return the index of the pivot.
 The pivot index can be used to determine

-# the new 'left' and 'right' arguments for quicksort or can be used to
+# the new left and right arguments for quicksort or can be used to

-# determine the k-th element in a list.
+# determine the kth element in a list.

 return i